Posted on

 • Replace When Needed: Chipped or cracked coatings (with the base metal peaking through) signal it’s time for a new pan.

-Stainless Steel: Tedious Cleaning with Simple Maintenance
+Stainless Steel: Maintenance Ease Winner

 Cleaning stainless steel takes more effort due to its lack of a non-stick coating.
 Residue can cling from improper preheating, not enough oil, or going too hot.